mgreiler/se-unlocked/Transcripts/EP_55_Alvaro_Trigo.md

 [00:00:00] **Michaela:** Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla.
-And today I have the pleasure to talk to Alvaro Tigro, a web developer, who enjoys learning every day.
+And today I have the pleasure to talk to Alvaro Trigo, a web developer, who enjoys learning every day.
 But before I start, let me tell you about an amazing startup that is sponsoring today's podcast.
 Codiga.
 Codiga is a code analysis platform that automates the boring parts of code reviews and lets you merge with confidence on GitHub, GitLab and